 Working with a physical therapist can help you gain better muscle control, which may help with tremors.

 Internal tremors aren’t dangerous.
-They can be uncomfortable enough to interfere with your daily life, however.
-Whether this symptom improves depends on what’s causing the tremors and which treatment you get.
+But they may interfere with your daily life.
+Whether this symptom improves depends on what’s causing the tremors and your treatment plan.

-Finding the right treatment might involve some trial and error.
-If the first medication you take doesn’t work, go back to your doctor.
-See if you can try something else.
-The tremor might not go away entirely, but you may be able to control it enough that it no longer bothers you.
+If your first medication doesn’t work, a doctor may recommend another option.
+While the tremor may not go away entirely, you may be able to control it enough that it no longer bothers you.